 […] there is a whiff of the times (veet epokhoi) about the dream. — Plutarch, the ancient helmets, military glory […] Back then, they were not coerced to swot up on the classics in the original, so as to strengthen memory and will, yet they were reading — even though in French translations — for pleasure and to develop sensibilities and the mind.
 There is a whiff of the times […] about those Plutarchan helmets […] (282.)

-It is equally important that long after 1812 the rhetoric of Greco-Roman heroism continued to mould patriotic locution for the Russian genteel mentalité.
+It is equally important that long after 1812 the rhetoric of Greco-Roman heroism continued to mould patriotic locution for the educated Russian mentalité.
 The Crimean War energized classical references in contemporary journalism, but Tolstoy too forges a link with antiquity in his eyewitness story Sevastopol in December, finished towards the end of April 1855:

 […] when that hero worthy of ancient Greece (etot geroi, dostoinyi drevnei Gretsii), Kornilov, said, as he inspected the troops: ‘We are going to die, lads, but we’ll not surrender Sevastopol’, and our Russians, who are not capable of phrase-mongering (nesposobnye k frazerstvu), replied: ‘And die we will!
 Hurrah!’ […] (Sevastopol in December = PSS IV.16.)